SamirAhmad5445/calculator-app-main/README.md

 - CSS Grid
 - Vaneilla JavaScript

-### What I learned
+### What I Learned

-In This challenge I had learned how to use the naming convention [CUBE CSS](https://cube.fyi/), It is So much easier than to use data attributes insteed of the double dash like BEM and also the utilities comes in handy a lot with the layout or the composition classes and i planning to use [CUBE CSS](https://cube.fyi/) as my main naming convention.
+In This challenge I learned how to use the naming convention [CUBE CSS](https://cube.fyi/), It is So much easier to use data attributes insteed of the double dash like BEM and also the utility classes come in handy a lot with the layout or the composition classes and I am planning to use [CUBE CSS](https://cube.fyi/) as my main naming convention.

 Here is Some Code Snippets from My Solution: